 - Your Organism is on Constant Alert

-This can lead to insomnia, high blood pressure, headaches, back pain, gastrointestinal problems, diabetes, and even more frequent infections.
+This can lead to insomnia, high blood pressure, headaches, back pain, gastrointestinal problems (like acid reflux), diabetes, and even more frequent infections.
 If the causes cannot be eliminated, you should learn a suitable stress management program.

 Whether you need to practice yoga or meditation, or simply read part of a book each day, find a way to reduce your stress and you will remain fit easier.